Johx22/Patch-Recovery/README.md

 # Credits
 - [Phhusson](https://github.com/phhusson) Without his script nothing would be possible at the first place
-- [James Nguyen](https://github.com/thongass000) Helping me in simplyfying the scripts and tweaking it
+- [James Nguyen](https://github.com/thongass000) Helping me in simplifying the scripts and tweaking it